keiorkt/cpp_projects_2019/README.md

 # cpp_projects_2019

-## Software and Tool
+## C++ Version
  - C++11
- - eclipse & vim

 ## Go（囲碁）
- - Go on console
+ - Go game works on console
+ - It has a function to jump to any valid state in the history

 ## Mini-OS-Emulator
  - A simple process scheduler emulator works on console